hui2000ji/hui2000ji.github.io/docs/machine_learning/graph_neural_networks.md

 - $O(n^2)$ computation of GFT and IGFT
 - No guarantee of spatial localization of filters

+As shown above, directly learning the eigenvalues $\diag(\hat{g}_1, \dots, \hat{g}_n)$ is typically inappropriate.
+We instead "spatialize" the spectral graph convolution by learning a function of the eigenvalues of the Laplacian.
 Observe that in the Euclidean setting, localization in space is equivalent to smoothness in the frequency domain

 $$
 \int_{-\infty}^\infty \left|x\right|^{2k} \left|f(x)\right|^2 \dd x =